 THE SAFEGUARDING TEAM AT FROGWELL PRIMARY SCHOOL:

-Rachel Neville Alex Hopkins
+Rachel Neville Alex Hopkins Debbie Welling

-Designated Safeguarding Deputy Designated
+Designated Safeguarding Deputy Designated Deputy Designated

-Lead / Headteacher Safeguarding Lead /
+Lead / Headteacher Safeguarding Lead / Safeguarding Lead /

-SENCO Pastoral Support Manager
+Deputy Headteacher Pastoral Support Manager

-WHAT IS SAFEGUARDING?
+WHAT IS 'SAFEGUARDING'?

+Safeguarding refers to the whole umbrella of processes we use to protect all children and to provide safe and effective care.
+This includes all procedures designed to prevent harm to a child.
 It can be difficult to accept or understand, but all children can be at risk of harm or abuse.
 Safeguarding legislation and government guidance says that safeguarding means that professionals have a duty to:

 The school has a legal obligation to report any concerns about a child if they feel that a child may be subject to neglect or physical, emotional or sexual abuse.
 This includes concerns about the child in the home and the wider environment.
 If we have such a concern, we will contact Children's Services at the local authority to ensure that concerns are dealt with in a manner which puts the well-being of the child as priority.
 We appreciate that parents and carers can find these events very worrying and upsetting.
 Whenever possible, we will discuss concerns with parents before seeking advice to safeguard a child; however, there are some circumstances when we are obliged to seek support from a professional trained to investigate safeguarding concerns.